aairey/ansible-role-python/README.md

     - any
 ```

+Probably supports older versions of the above distros too, but this is no longer tested against.

 ## Role Variables

 This role has multiple variables.
 The defaults for all these variables are the following: